SQL Server ORDER BY

 SQL Server ORDER BY - sort by two columns

-4) Sort a result set by multiple columns and different orders
+4) Sort a result set by multiple columns in different orders

-The following statement sorts the customers by the city in descending order and then sorts the sorted result set by the first name in ascending order.
+The following statement uses the ORDER BY clause to sort customers by cities in descending order and then sort the customers by their first names in alphabetical order:

 SELECT